 7) Meditation

-I lay comfortably in bed and choose a guided meditation video that plays softly in the background.
+I lie comfortably in bed and choose a guided meditation video that plays softly in the background.

 Sometimes during the day when I feel tired, instead of taking a nap I put on a short 10 minute meditation video and by the end of it, it feels almost as if I have slept for 8 hours!